AdobeDocs/campaign-classic.es-ES/help/campaign/using/controlling-costs.md

    Según el estado de progreso de las tareas, entregas y campañas, los costes se calculan y se transfieren al presupuesto correspondiente.

-   Cuando la creación de la campaña avanza lo suficiente, el estado del progreso del presupuesto de la campaña se puede cambiar a **[!UICONTROL Especificado]**.
+   When the creation of the campaign is sufficiently advanced, the progress status of the campaign budget can be changed to **[!UICONTROL Specified]**.
 El coste calculado del programa se introduce automáticamente con el coste calculado de la campaña.
 [Compromiso, cálculo y cobro de costes](#cost-commitment--calculation-and-charging).

 ## Creación de un presupuesto {#creating-a-budget}

-Los presupuestos se crean en el mapa a través del nodo **[!UICONTROL Campaign management > Budgets]**.
-El botón **[!UICONTROL Nuevo]** de la barra de herramientas permite crear un presupuesto.
+Budgets are created in the map, via the **[!UICONTROL Campaign management > Budgets]** node.
+The **[!UICONTROL New]** button in the toolbar lets you create a budget.

 * Adición de un nuevo presupuesto

-   Haga clic en el icono **[!UICONTROL Nuevo]** y nombre y guarde el presupuesto.
+   Click the **[!UICONTROL New]** icon, name and save the budget.

 * Introducción de la cantidad inicial